 The UAE is not known precisely for being a cheap country.
 On the contrary, it is seen as a luxurious location where people need to earn a lot of money to survive.
 For this reason, many people search for the Dubai minimum salary to live since they desire to move to this city.

-In this regard, you have to look for the Dubai labour salary per month 2022 and check if it is convenient for you or not.
+In this regard, you have to look for the minimum salary in Dubai per month and check if it is convenient for you or not.

 However, it is always helpful to see the cost of living in Dubai, so you can determine if it is worth the try or not.